Fire breaks out at marina in Seattle’s Lakewood neighborhood

 The fire began on one boat and quickly spread to at least two others.
-It is unclear whether anyone has been injured.

-Three boats burned and a man was taken to Harborview Medical Center with minor injuries after a fire broke out Sunday night on the north side of Lakewood Morrage, located in the 4400 block of Lake Washington Boulevard South, according to the Seattle Fire Department.
+Three boats burned and a man was taken to Harborview Medical Center with minor injuries after a fire broke out Sunday night on the north side of Lakewood Moorage, located in the 4400 block of Lake Washington Boulevard South, according to the Seattle Fire Department.

-The fire broke out on a pleasure boat around 9:15 p.m. and quickly spread to two other boats and threatened a third as firefighters raced to stretch fire hoses to extinguish the flames.
-The boats were cut loose but then re-secured as firefighters brought the blaze under control around 10 p.m.
+The fire broke out on a pleasure boat around 9:15 p.m., quickly spread to two other boats, and threatened another as firefighters raced to stretch hoses to extinguish the flames.
+The boats were cut loose, then re-secured as firefighters brought the blaze under control around 10 p.m.

 A 59-year-old man was taken by ambulance with minor injuries.